BroadbentT/BASE64-AES/README.md

 - [x] Confidentiallity mode, see https://csrc.nist.gov/Projects/Block-Cipher-Techniques/BCM

-### Cipher Feedback Mode
+### CIPHER FEEDBACK MODE
 __The Cipher Feedback (CFB) mode__ is a confidentiality mode that features the feedback of successive ciphertext segments into the input blocks of the forward cipher to generate output blocks that are exclusive-ORed with the plaintext to produce the ciphertext, and vice versa.
 The CFB mode requires an IV as the initial input block.
 The IV need not be secret, but it must be unpredictable.

+### ELECTRONIC COOKBOOK MODE
+__The Electronic Codebook (ECB) mode__ is a confidentiality mode that features, for a given key, the assignment of a fixed ciphertext block to each plaintext block, analogous to the assignment of code words in a codebook.

 ### PBKDF2
-In cryptography, __PBKDF1 and PBKDF2__ (Password-Based Key Derivation Function 2) are key derivation functions with a sliding computational cost, used to reduce vulnerabilities to brute force attacks.
+In cryptography, __Password-Based Key Derivation Function (PBKDF1 and PBKDF2)__ are key derivation functions with a sliding computational cost, used to reduce vulnerabilities to brute force attacks.
 PBKDF2 is part of RSA Laboratories' Public-Key Cryptography Standards (PKCS) series, specifically PKCS #5 v2.0, also published as Internet Engineering Task Force's RFC 2898.
 It supersedes PBKDF1, which could only produce derived keys up to 160 bits long.
 RFC 8018 (PKCS #5 v2.1), published in 2017, recommends PBKDF2 for password hashing.

 ## CONSOLE DISPLAY
 ![Screenshot](picture1.png)